National-Porting-Association/EverBuilder/README.md

 python build.py
 ```

 Open `http://127.0.0.1:5000/everbuilder` in your browser.
-The web UI includes options to embed CSS directly and enable compression when supported by the server.
+The web UI includes options to help make sure your offline html files works correctly.

 New: Windows GUI installer/launcher